-How to setup WooCommerce Subscriptions?
-(2021 Guide)
+How to Setup WooCommerce Subscriptions?
+(Updated)

-Steps to setup WooCommerce Subscriptions
+WooCommerce Subscriptions setup

-1. Install and activate the WooCommerce Subscriptions plugin
+1. Install the WooCommerce Subscriptions plugin

 To get started, purchase the WooCommerce Subscriptions plugin.